vmitsaras/test-bot/README.md

 # test-bot
-A test repo for github apps &amp; actions
+A test repo for github apps &amp; actions.